-The Government of South Australia is moving to ban the use of bows and crossbows to hunt animals in South Australia.
-This has not yet come into effect.
+The Government of South Australia is banning the use of bows and crossbows to hunt animals, effective 1 December 2024.

-The ban is not intended to restrict ownership of bows or crossbows and would not limit the recreational use of these devices – for example, target archery – outside of hunting.
+The ban will not restrict ownership of bows or crossbows and will not limit the recreational use of these devices – for example, target archery – outside of hunting.

 Frequently asked questions

-The state government is moving to ban the use of bows and crossbows to hunt animals in South Australia.
-This ban has not yet come into effect.
+The state government is banning the use of bows and crossbows to kill animals in South Australia, other than carp, effective 1 December 2024.

-• landholders, family members, or an agent of a landholder intending to destroy an animal of a species not protected by the NPW Act that is causing damage to crops, stock or other property on the land
+• landholders, family members, or an agent of a landholder intending to destroy an animal not protected by the NPW Act that is causing damage to crops, stock or other property on the land

-• the destruction of an animal of a species not protected by the NPW Act that is endangering human life
+• the destruction of an animal not protected by the NPW Act that is endangering human life

 • lawful hunting using devices other than bows or crossbows (e.g. guns, spears)